-- selling your home and moving to a more suitable residence, - renting as well as other financial options, and - support services and public benefits that may be available to you in your community.
+- 1. selling your home and moving to a more suitable residence, - 2. renting as well as other financial options, and - 3. support services and public benefits that may be available to you in your community.

-HUD encourages you to learn as much as possible about your options, before you decide on a reverse mortgage.
+As with any big financial decision, HUD encourages you to consider all options before you decide on a reverse mortgage.
 Listed below are resources you can access to learn more about reverse mortgages and elder care.